 Tonsillitis affects millions of individuals each year.
-Although uncomfortable and unpleasant, tonsillitis is rarely a major health concern.
+Although uncomfortable and unpleasant, the condition is rarely a major health concern.

-The following article investigates its causes, diagnosis and symptoms.
-Treatment, whether at home or by a medical professional, will also be covered.
+The following article investigates the causes, diagnosis, and symptoms of tonsillitis.
+Treatment, both at home and by a doctor, will also be covered.

 Fast facts on tonsillitis